octohost/www/public/index.md

 ## What is octohost?

-Simple web focused [Docker](http://www.docker.io) based mini-PaaS server. - git push to deploy your websites as needed.
+Simple web focused [Docker](http://www.docker.io) based mini-PaaS server. `git push` to deploy your websites as needed.

 ## What is it used for?